Is it Time for a walk-In Bathtub?

 Other considerations include:

-- Comfort – The design is very accessible, making bathing easier for those with mobility issues.
+- Comfort – The interior design is very accessible, making bathing easier for those with mobility issues.
 Even lowering into the tub can be made easier.
 When dealing with aching joints and other issues, comfort is extremely important.

 - Value – Walk-in tubs don’t necessarily increase the value of the home, but the value lies in the medical cost savings achieved by avoiding accidents.